-We are proud to announce that "HTLV-1: a re-emerging human pathogen" is now open for submissions on HTLV-1 replication, pathogenesis, treatment and prevention and identify essential areas of unmet need in HTLV-1 basic and translational research.
+We are proud to announce that "HTLV-1: a re-emerging human pathogen" is now open for submissions to Retrovirology.
+Articles on HTLV-1 replication, pathogenesis, treatment and prevention and identify essential areas of unmet need in HTLV-1 basic and translational research.

 HTLV-1 is the only known retrovirus to directly cause cancer in humans.
 HTLV-1 discovered in the late seventy at the NIH in 1980, is transmitted through breast feeding, trans-placentally, sexually and by blood transfusion and organ transplants.
 HTLV-1 causes a lethal disease, Adult T-cell Leukemia/Lymphoma (ATLL), and a plethora of inflammatory conditions such as uveitis and dermatitis including the neurological degenerative condition designated as Tropical Spastic Paraparesis/HTLV-1 Associated Myelopathy (TSP/HAM) that results in paralysis of the lower limbs.
 HTLV-1 infection affects millions of people worldwide and currently there is neither targeted antiretroviral therapy nor a vaccine for HTLV-1.

 There are several sub-types of HTLV-1.
 The most prevalent are HTLV-1 subtypes A and B that are found worldwide and are endemic in Japan, the Caribbean, South America and Africa.
 However, pockets of HTLV-1 infections have also been described in the United States, Iran, Romania and more recently in the UK.
 In contrast, HTLV-1C, found first in Melanesia in 1993, was described later in New Caledonia and Australia, appears limited to Oceania.
 It is estimated that HTLV-1C has evolved independently in remote indigenous populations of Oceania in the last 40,000 years.